+(1) The Board may, for the purpose of performing its responsibilities under this subchapter-

+(A) hire such staff as it considers necessary to perform the functions of the Board, including such scientific and technical personnel as the Board may determine necessary, but not more than the equivalent of 150^5 full-time employees; and

+5 Amended by § 3202 (a)(1) of the National Defense Authorization Act of 1992 and 1993.
+Pub.
+L. 102-190.

-- (1) The Board may, for the purpose of performing its responsibilities under this subchapter- - (A) hire such staff as it considers necessary to perform the functions of the Board, including such scientific and technical personnel as the Board may determine necessary, but not more than the equivalent of 150^2 full-time employees; and - (B) procure the temporary and intermittent services of experts and consultants to the extent authorized by section 3109(b) of title 5 [United States Code] at rates the Board determines to be reasonable. - (2) The authority and requirements provided in section 2201(d) of this title [§ 161 d. of the Atomic Energy Act] with respect to officers and employees of the Commission shall apply with respect to scientific and technical personnel hired under paragraph (1)(A).3
+(B) procure the temporary and intermittent services of experts and consultants to the extent authorized by section 3109(b) of title 5 [United States Code] at rates the Board determines to be reasonable.

+(2) The authority and requirements provided in section 2201(d) of this title [161 d. of the Atomic Energy Act] with respect to officers and employees of the Commission shall apply with respect to scientific and technical personnel hired under paragraph (1)(A).6